Keeping Your Pet Active Through Exercise and Play

 All pets need exercise and enrichment for their physical and behavioral well-being.
-These are the key ingredients to a vibrant, happy life for furry ones and are instrumental in maintaining a good weight and encouraging better behavior.
+These are the key ingredients to a vibrant, happy life for furry ones, and can help with weight management and preventing diseases like pet diabetes.
 Whether you’re out and about or stuck indoors, there are always great options for keeping your pet active.

-Your friends at Animal Medical Hospital and 24 Hour Urgent Care are here to give you some of our best tips for indoor and outdoor play.
+Your friends at Animal Medical Hospital & 24 Hour Urgent Care are here to give you some of our best tips for indoor and outdoor play.
 Let’s have some fun!

 Backyard Exercise for Pets

-- Set up an obstacle course – You can purchase a readymade obstacle course for dogs (or cats) online, or make your own out of pipes, empty kiddie pools, boxes, tunnels, and so on.
+- Set up an obstacle course: You can purchase a ready-made obstacle course for dogs (or cats) online, or make your own out of pipes, empty kiddie pools, boxes, and tunnels.

-Of course, if all else falls, grab those sneakers and a leash and go for a nice, autumn walk.
-Walking is good for relieving pent up energy and stress, and gives you and your pet a chance to see others along the way.
+If all else fails, grab those sneakers and a leash and go for a nice walk.
+Walking is good for relieving pent-up energy and stress and gives you and your pet a chance to see others along the way.

 Indoor Fun When You Can’t Get Outdoors

 There are plenty of activity ideas for dogs and cats that can be safely adapted to the indoors.
-Clear some room in the den or living room, if you don’t already have a suitable basement or open area of the garage, making sure to remove anything that could break or injure your pet.
+Clear some space in the den or living room, if you don’t already have a suitable basement or open area of the garage, make sure to remove anything that could break or injure your pet.

 Here are some of our favorite activities to get your pet moving.